-If you’ve landed on this page, it is likely because you are interested in learning how to write preschool lesson plans, and doing so an entire year in advance.
+If you’ve landed on this page, it’s likely because you’re interested in learning how to write preschool lesson plans and doing so an entire year in advance.
 You’ve come to the right place.

 This is the first of five follow-up posts about how to write preschool lesson plans for an entire year.
 You can read my original post here.
-Due to the interest and encouragement of my readers, I have decided to expand and elaborate on each step in a four post series.
+Be sure to read through each post so you can grab all the FREE printable templates I used when I went to write my preschool lesson plans.

 Some things to consider when writing down important dates are: